Biography

 “Despite the multiple vocalists potentially stealing the limelight from the pole position of the stage, Williams’ styles grasped the audience’s attention towards the orchestra for most of the night.
 Her semi-dance quirks and signature facial expressions while conducting were charismatic and fun, perpetually beaming a dose of technical grace and gentility that is ever so welcoming from a classical musician.
 In short, Williams took the clubbers onto her orchestral journey.”
 (S A Media)

-Boasting an impressive conducting career, Sarah-Grace has also conducted the Queensland, Adelaide, West Australian, Tasmanian and Perth Symphony Orchestras, Auckland Philharmonia Orchestra, Brisbane Camerata, Bangalow Festival Orchestra, Queensland Music Festival Orchestra, Southern Cross Orchestra, and the Synthony Orchestra amongst others.
-Additionally, she is the Artistic Director of the Aspire International Youth Music Festival and has held positions as Musical Director of the Sydney Opera House Babies Proms, Stager Conductor at the Ukraine National Opera and Ballet Theatre and Conducting Fellow of the Australian Ballet.
-Recently, Sarah-Grace was the Music Director and Conductor for Sydney Opera House’s production of Amadeus, starring Michael Sheen.
+In addition to some 600 concerts conducted with The Metropolitan Orchestra, and numerous international tours with Synthony drawing crowds of 40,000 and performing at events such as the F1 Grand Prix in Las Vegas, Williams has enjoyed a distinguished career, conducting a long list of major ensembles including the Queensland, Adelaide, Melbourne, West Australian, Tasmanian, Christchurch and Perth Symphony Orchestras, Auckland Philharmonia, Sydney Scoring Orchestra, Australian Pops Orchestra, Brisbane Camerata, Bangalow Festival Orchestra, and Southern Cross Symphony, amongst others.
+Additionally, Sarah-Grace has held positions as Musical Director of the Sydney Opera House Proms, Artistic Director of Aspire International Music Festival, Stager Conductor at Ukraine National Opera & Ballet Theatre and Conducting Fellow at Australian Ballet.
+Recently, she was Music Director/Conductor for Sydney Opera House’s revered production of Amadeus, starring Michael Sheen.

-Since founding TMO in 2009, Sarah-Grace has received much acclaim and admiration for her accomplishments with the orchestra and has conducted them in more than 550 concerts, album recordings and national and international tours.
-Under Sarah-Grace’s direction, TMO has become recognised as one of Australia’s most versatile orchestras, with their annual seasons including a variety of events tailored to different demographics, from their highly acclaimed Met Concert, Cushion Concert and Chamber Concert series, development programs for composers, conductors and performers, outreach concerts for newly arrived refugees and free community events.
-Sarah-Grace has led the establishment of TMO’s Young Artist, Conductor and Composer Development Programs, and has championed the commissioning of numerous world premieres by TMO over the past decade.
+Since founding TMO in 2009, Sarah-Grace has received much acclaim and admiration for her accomplishments with the orchestra.
+Under her leadership, TMO deliver a broad offering in their annual seasons including a variety of events tailored to different demographics, from their highly acclaimed and regularly sold-out Met, Chamber and Cushion Concert series to outreach concerts for newly arrived refugees and free events for the community.
+Considered one of Australia’s most exciting orchestras, TMO also regularly tours nationally with renowned classical and contemporary artists and events.
+Passionate about supporting emerging Australian talent she has led the establishment of TMO Junior and TMO’s Young Artist, Conductor and Composer Development Programs and has championed the commissioning of numerous new works.

 Her proudest achievement to date is the birth of her daughter Scarlett Grace in 2014, with her husband and TMO Managing Director, Bevan Rigato.